trifkee/m0ckify/README.md

-### IN Progress
+### Mockify

-Create mockup with custom made 3D models without any watermarks
+## Show your ideas to the world with Mockify

+Craft stunning mockups using custom-built 3D models tailored to your vision.
+Elevate your designs with personalized creations, delivering a unique touch to every project